From Zero-Intelligence to Queue-Reactive: Limit Order Book modeling for high-frequency volatility estimation and optimal execution: Comparative performance study of volatility estimators

 \section{Comparative performance study of volatility estimators}

 In this section we present the results of a study of the finite-sample performance of the volatility estimators described in the previous section, which is based on simulations of the QR model.
 In the study, we considered two alternative scenarios.
 In the first scenario, we assumed constant values of the parameters $\theta$ and $\theta^{reinit}$, which translate into a constant volatility parameter.
 Instead, in the second scenario we allowed $\theta$ and $\theta^{reinit}$ to change, so that the volatility parameter is no longer constant.
 We emphasize the fact that this second scenario introduces a novelty compared to the study by \citet{gatheral2010zero}, where the volatility parameter is constant.
 In fact, a scenario with time-varying volatility offers a more realistic framework to assess the performance of estimators.
-We also remark that our study addresses the performance of not only of integrated estimators, but also of spot estimators, which are not studied in \citet{gatheral2010zero}.

 For each scenario, we simulated 2500 daily paths.
 For each couple $(\theta, \theta^{reinit})$ considered, the corresponding true value of the volatility parameter was obtained via additional simulations exploiting Eq. (\ref{truevol}), as described in Subsection \ref{features}.
 Estimators were computed using 1-second price observations.
 The integrated volatility was estimated on daily intervals, while for the spot volatility we reconstructed daily trajectories on the 1-minute grid.
 The selection of the tuning parameters involved in the computation of the different estimators was performed based on the feasible formulae and the suggestions reported in the previous section.